 This method works on Android 5.0 and higher only.
 If you use Android 4.4.x, follow the same instructions as for raster maps!

 These data have their folders in the internal storage basic structure /Locus/backup/, resp. /Locus/data/srtm/.
 You can change their location to the external SD card the same way as with vector maps and redefine their directories in Locus settings > Miscellaneous > Default directories > Set 'backup' directory (or Set 'data/srtm/' directory)

-Do not name your new folder on external SD card “Locus” - the operation system would be confused which directory is Locus default root which may result in Locus malfunction.
+Do not name your new folder on the external SD card “Locus” - the operating system would be confused which directory is Locus default root which may result in Locus malfunction.